-- D3.10 PIs must not meet the eligibility criteria for a CI as at the grant commencement date or during the project activity period. - D3.11 Researchers who do not meet all of the eligibility criteria for being a CI may be Pls.
-An employee of an Eligible Organisation who will not reside predominantly in Australia for the project activity period may be a Pl.
+- D3.10 PIs must not meet the eligibility criteria for a CI as at the grant commencement date and, if successful, at any time during the project activity period. - D3.11 Researchers who do not meet all of the eligibility criteria for being a CI may be PIs.
+An employee of an Eligible Organisation who will not reside in Australia for more than 50 per cent of the project activity period may be a PI.